sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-14-gsoc-25-BishoyWadea-week06.md

 previously written.
 The game continues until a player cannot make a valid move; this player loses the game.

+**Menu Light Theme:**

+This shows the main menu screen of Euclid’s Game in light mode.
+You can see the toolbar at the top with buttons like New Game and Help, along with options to switch between light and dark themes.
+Below that, there are buttons for selecting difficulty levels and choosing game modes, such as 2‑player or vs AI.

 ![menu light theme](https://github.com/Bishoywadea/Euclid-s-Game/blob/main/screenshots/01.png?raw=true)

+**Menu Dark Theme:**

+This shows the main menu screen of Euclid’s Game in Dark theme

 ![menu dark theme](https://github.com/Bishoywadea/Euclid-s-Game/blob/main/screenshots/02.png?raw=true)

+**Gameplay Dark Theme:**

+Here you’re looking at the core game screen in dark mode.
+There's a board displaying numbers—the starting pair and any differences added.
+You can also see the current player’s turn and the move counter.

 ![game play dark theme](https://github.com/Bishoywadea/Euclid-s-Game/blob/main/screenshots/05.png?raw=true)

+**Gameplay Dark Theme:**

 ![game play light theme](https://github.com/Bishoywadea/Euclid-s-Game/blob/main/screenshots/04.png?raw=true)

+**Gameplay Light Theme**

+This is the same gameplay view but in light theme.

+**Help Panel**

+This overlay provides instructions or guidance on how to play the game.
+It likely appears when you click the “Help” button from the toolbar, offering context and tips for first-time users.

 ![help panel](https://github.com/Bishoywadea/Euclid-s-Game/blob/main/screenshots/06.png?raw=true)
 ---